Linux-BFME/Installers/README.md

 # Lutris Install Scripts

-Todo before these installers are functional:
-- Add input_menu's to prompt for key so people can play online and fix 3 minute autodefeat
+Note: These installers are in development.
+Feel free to report bugs but don't attempt to use for actual playing.

 Requirements: